+Art 1 Foundations

+Art 2D

+Band

+Art 3D

+Band

+CCP Music As A World Phenomenon (online)

+Jazz Ensemble

-Art 1 Foundations Art 2D Art 3D Senior Studio Band Jaz Ensemble Drama CCP Music As A World Phenomenon (online) Art 1 Foundations Grade 9-12 Elective Course 1 Credit - Full Year Students interested in taking advanced art cla encouraged to take this class freshman year. ' especially true for those who wish to pursue a in the visual arts.
-Students in Art I Foundatio be focusing on the principles and elements of how to use them to create different forms of a Students will be using various materials as w exploring new concepts in the creative proces CHECK FEE SCHEDULE This is a career ns will f art and artwork. ell as Senior StudioGrade 12Elective Course1 Credit - Full YearStudent will select from a teacher guided course ofstudy.
-Schedule of requirements set up with eachstudent individually for each nine weeks.
-Emphasis isplaced on increasing skills in manipulating media anddeveloping their original ideas and concepts.
-Prerequisite: Minimum C in Art I plus Art 2D andArt 3D with a minimum C or higher.
-Teacherrecommendation only/Independent study.CHECK FEE SCHEDULE Art 2D Grades 10-12 Elective Course 1 Credit - Full Year This course is designed to further d Dimensional skills introduced in foundat importance of good design will be stressed in Painting and printmaking.
-Media such charcoal, pen, color pencils, water colors, a tempera paints will be used.
-Students inter career in art are encouraged to take this class their high school career.
-Prerequisite : Minit Art 1 Foundations CHECK FEE SCHEDULE tions.
-The n Drawing, as pencil, acrylic and rested in a early on in Band Grades 9-12 1 Credit - Full Year Member must participate in marching band.
-FR and SO students will participate 3 rd periods while the JR and SR band members participate 4 th period.
+Art 1 Foundations Grade 9-12 Elective Course 1 Credit - Full Year

+Students interested in taking advanced art classes are encouraged to take this class freshman year.
+This is especially true for those who wish to pursue a career in the visual arts.
+Students in Art I Foundations will be focusing on the principles and elements of art and how to use them to create different forms of artwork.
+Students will be using various materials as well as exploring new concepts in the creative process.
+CHECK FEE SCHEDULE

+Art 2D Grades 10-12 Elective Course 1 Credit - Full Year

+This course is designed to further develop 2-Dimensional skills introduced in foundations.
+The importance of good design will be stressed in Drawing, Painting and printmaking.
+Media such as pencil, charcoal, pen, color pencils, water colors, acrylic and tempera paints will be used.
+Students interested in a career in art are encouraged to take this class early on in their high school career.
+Prerequisite: Minimum C in

+Art 1 Foundations

+Art 3D Grades 10-12 Elective Course 1 Credit - Full Year

+This course is designed to further develop ceramic, sculpture, and visual skills introduced in Art Foundations.
+Students will further develop their skills in hand building pottery, design, form, space, and functionality.
+The importance of good design, critical thinking and problem solving will be stressed.
+This curriculum focuses on a tactile approach to various modeling techniques that explore issues of form, content, surface, and design.
+Materials used clay, glaze, paint, plaster, cardboard, wire, fibers, and recycled materials.
+Students interested in a career in art are encouraged to to take this class early on in their high school career.

+Prerequisite: Minimum C in Art 1 Foundations.

+Senior Studio Grade 12 Elective Course 1 Credit - Full Year

+Student will select from a teacher guided course of study.
+Schedule of requirements set up with each student individually for each nine weeks.
+Emphasis is placed on increasing skills in manipulating media and developing their original ideas and concepts.

+Prerequisite: Minimum C in Art I plus Art 2D and Art 3D with a minimum C or higher.
+Teacher recommendation only/Independent study.

+Band Grades 9-12 1 Credit - Full Year

+Member must participate in marching band.
+FR and SO students will participate 3rd periods while the JR and SR band members participate 4th period.
+Students and guardians must review, sign, and return the appropriate contracts in the band handbook.

 Concert band will perform in four evening concerts.
-CHECK FEE SCHEDULE Jazz Ensemble Grades 9-12 No Credit Jazz ensemble performs at home basketball games.
-Jazz ensemble is not a class Art 3D Grades 10-12 Elective Course 1 Credit - Full Year This course is designed to further develop sculpture, and visual skills introduce Foundations.
-Students will further develop th hand building pottery, design, form, functionality.
-The importance of good des thinking and problem solving will be str curriculum focuses on a tactile approach modeling techniques that explore issues of fo surface, and design.
-Materials used clay, g plaster, cardboard, wire, glass, and recycled material Students interested in a career in art are encou take this class early on in their high school ca Prerequisite : Minimum C in Art 1 Foundate CHECK FEE SCHEDULE ed in Art heir skills in space, and sign, critical ressed.
-This to various orm, content, glaze, paint, ls. buraged to areer.
-Drama Grades 9-12 Elective Course 1 Credit - Full Year Introductory course focuses on the basics of acting and assists in building skills in speaking and voice, improvisation, and concentration.
+CHECK FEE SCHEDULE

+Jazz Ensemble Grades 9-12 No Credit

+Jazz ensemble performs at home basketball games.
+Jazz ensemble is not a class

+Drama Grades 9-12 Elective Course 1 Credit - Full Year

+Introductory course focuses on the basics of acting and assists in building skills in speaking and voice, improvisation, and concentration.
 Lighting, propping, costuming, and makeup will also be explored.
-Students will learn acting through performing monologues, dialogues & group ensembles, and presenting a course-end performance.
+Students will learn acting through performing monologues, dialogues & group ensembles.